Dynamics of Mobile Manipulators using Dual Quaternion Algebra

-The cost comparison performed between the proposed methods and their classic counterparts, in terms of number of multiplications and additions involved in each of them, showed that the use of dual quaternions does not significatively increases the cost of the Newton-Euler formalism, as the algorithm has linear complexity on the number of bodies in the kinematic chain.
-However, the cost of obtaining the Euler-Lagrange model through the Dual Quaternion Gauss's Principle of Least Constraint is significantly higher than the best classic Euler-Lagrange recursive solution found in the literature.
-Notwithstanding, not only our method is far more general than its classic counterpart.
-Also, we made no hard attempt, if any, to optimize our implementation since we are, currently more interested in the theoretical aspects of the dynamic modeling using dual quaternion algebra than in ensuring computational efficiency.
-In our current Matlab implementation, the dqNE and the dqGP take, in average, 19.67 ms and 25.98 ms to generate the joint torques for a 7-DOF manipulator robot, respectively.
-Those values are expected to decrease to around 0.49 ms and 0.64 ms in a C++ implementation \cite{AdornoDQRobotics2020}, respectively, which is sufficient for applications in real time.
+The cost comparison performed between the proposed methods and their classic counterparts, in terms of number of multiplications and additions, showed that the use of dual quaternions does not significatively increases the cost of the Newton-Euler formalism, as the algorithm has linear complexity on the number of rigid bodies in the kinematic chain.
+However, the cost of obtaining the Euler-Lagrange model using the Gauss's Principle of Least Constraint and dual quaternion algebra is higher than the best classic Euler-Lagrange recursive solution found in the literature.
+Notwithstanding, our method is far more general than its classic counterpart.
+Also, we made no hard attempt, if any, to optimize our implementation since we are currently more interested in the theoretical aspects of the dynamic modeling using dual quaternion algebra than in ensuring computational efficiency.
+In our current MATLAB implementation, the dqNE and the dqGP take, in average, 23.17s and 8.73s to generate the joints accelerations for a 50-DoF manipulator robot, respectively.
+Those values are expected to decrease to around 99 ms and 37 ms in a C++ implementation \cite{AdornoDQRobotics2020}, respectively.

-Finally, the proposed strategies were compared, in simulation, to the Robotics Toolbox, a widely used library for robot dynamic modeling \cite{Corke2017}.
-The results showed that both our methods are accurate in comparison with the classic Newton-Euler approach, when using a 7-DOF robot, and also when compared to the analytical model of a simple 2-DOF robot.
+Obtaining the Euler-Lagrange model through the Newton-Euler formalism requires several executions of the algorithm.
+One execution to obtain the gravitational vector, one to obtain the vector of Coriolis and centrifugal terms and one for each row of the inertia matrix $\mymatrix M$.
+For a 50-DoF manipulator robot, this results in $52$ executions of the dqNE for each simulation step.
+For control applications, however, we are usually interested in finding the joint torques,which requires only one execution of the dqNE to generate each control input.
+Therefore, using the dqNE to compute the joint torques for a 50-DoF manipulator robot, the execution time is expected to reduce by a factor of $52$, from around 99~ms to 1.9~ms in a C++ implementation.

+Finally, we compared the joints accelerations obtained through the proposed strategies for three different robots, with the values obtained from ${\text{V-REP PRO EDU V3.6.2}}$, which is a realistic simulator.
+The results showed that all of our methods are accurate for both fixed-base serial manipulators and mobile manipulators.